casouri/xeft/README.md

 make PREFIX=/opt/local
 ```

-Here `/opt/local` is the default prefix of macports.
+Here `/opt/local` is the default prefix of macports, which is what I
+used to install Xapian.

-# Disclaimer
+# Beware

 Since its a dynamic module, if Xeft goes wrong, it will crash Emacs.